Most interesting landmarks of Mozambique

 - Boroma Mission – Tete.
 Catholic mission, built at the end of the 19th century.
 One of rare examples of monumental historical architecture in the country.

 - Maputo railway station – Maputo City.
 Ornate station building in ecclectic style with Art Noveau elements, built in 1913 – 1916.

 - Vila Algarve – Maputo City.
 Beautiful city building with rich ornamentation, built in the 1930s.
 Obtained bad fame as it was used by secret police, now in ruins.

 Described landmarks of Mozambique

-This country has magnificent landscape.
+This country has a magnificent landscape.
 It is too little researched and may bring many interesting discoveries in the future, especially regarding the Stone Age people.
 Highlights of Mozambique are:

 - Biological diversity.
-In several locations of Mozambique are found inselbergs – sometimes large enough to sustain unique ecosystems with many species found only in single place.
+In several locations of Mozambique are found inselbergs – sometimes large enough to sustain unique ecosystems with many species found only in a single place.
 Such example is the Mount Mabu with its unique forest which was discovered by scientists in 2005 with the help of… Google Earth!

 - Medieval trading towns.
 Up to this day in Mozambique have been preserved several smaller towns and cities, which were founded by Arab, Somali, Persian traders and also local people in medieval times.

 Step by step the medieval trade town on Island of Mozambique is regaining its former glory.
 After a century long decay this historical town gains from the economical development of Mozambique and turns into exotic tourist destination.